digitranslab/jumpstart/docs/versioned_docs/version-2.16.0/widgets/calendar.md

 ### Header date format on week view

 This format determines how the column header for each day in week view will be displayed.
-As with every other date format field in ToolJet, this follows the **momentjs** standard of date formatting.
+As with every other date format field in JumpStart, this follows the **momentjs** standard of date formatting.
 By default, its set to `DD MMM`.

 :::info
 Any property having `Fx` button next to its field can be **programmatically configured**.